papomail/Daily_QA_UCLH/README.md

 * To process a single dataset, e.g. test3, you would run:
   `python run_DQA /DATA/test3`

-The script will automatically select the required files and process them.
+The script will automatically select the [required files](dqa.md##How_to_label_the_tests) and process them.
 Once finished, a summary of the results will be displayed in your browser.
 A 'Results' folder will also be created inside the input folder, which will contain:
  - The converted NIFTI images.
- - PNG images showing the used ROI.
+ - PNG images showing the ROI used for the analysis.
- - Individual results of each test (as CSV files inside the corresponding folder).
+ - The individual results of each test (as CSV files inside the corresponding folder).
  - The summary of all tests (as a CSV file).

 ## Troubleshooting